ryanleriche/Analysis-rcs-data/working/README.md

-# RC+S Chronic Pain analgesia, aDBS development, and staged spectra comparisons
+# RC+S Chronic Pain behavioral and electrophysiological analysis

 **Background**: The Shirvalkar Lab is investigating adaptive neurostimulation administered through Summit RC+S devices to treat chronic pain.
 In MATLAB, this repo databases, and preliminarily analyzes our behavioral and neural data--building from the "Analysis-rcs-data" repo to: